-See below for the 5 Steps to Rebuilding Trust After a Romance Scam
+See below for the 5 Steps to Rebuilding Trust After a Romance Scam for Married Scam Victims

 DO NOT BLAME YOUR SPOUSE

 Wives, husbands, and family can believe what they want, but the vast majority of married victims do not intend to have an affair or relationship with someone new online.
-Their only intention was to talk with someone new – either out of curiosity, loneliness or for other reasons.
+Their only intention was to talk with someone new – either out of curiosity, loneliness, or for other reasons.
 But infidelity is normally never even considered until it happens.

 DO NOT MISUNDERSTAND: EVERYONE CAN BE SCAMMED